 We also have distribution rights for three coffee machine manufacturers, which allow us to rent and sell a complete range of coffee machines, from small home units to the largest free-standing office coffee machines.
 We also have the highest B-BBEE rating in our sector.

-was also nominated for an international design award.
+Our website was also nominated for an international design award.
 More importantly, because we really do value our employees we have a great set of human development stories that include staff who have gone from cleaning machines to achieving technical qualifications and heading up a technical region.

 Tumelo Buthane (right) started in Frontier as a cleaner, obtained an N3 technical qualification and now heads up the Northern Gauteng technical region.
 He is pictured with Christo van Rensburg (left), Frontier Coffee’s General Manager.